 I played a key role in the expansion of WhatsApp P2M features for buyers and sellers in Brazil, working closely with the product team to identify and prioritize new features, and leading the implementation of those features.
 This feature was a missing puzzle piece in the P2M family, and was highly anticipated by Fortune 500 companies and key stakeholders within the company (WhatsApp).

-Breaking down financial transaction design for clarity, speed, and trust
+Breaking down Fintech design for clarity, speed, and trust

 One standout aspect of my design process was my approach to project scope.
 Instead of tackling the entire project in one flow, I strategically broke it down into three distinct phases.